-The Officine Meccaniche Reggiane S.p.A, based in Reggio Emilia, was founded in 1904 by Caproni.
+The Officine Meccaniche Reggiane S.p.A, based in Reggio Emilia, was founded in 1904 by the Caproni company.
 They started aircraft production in 1937, working on the Piaggio P.32bis with ing.
 Giovanni Pegna.
 In the same year, ing.
 Roberto Longhi and ing.
-Antonio Alessio joined to start work on the RE.2000, which was inspired by the Seversky P-35.
-All subsequent Reggianes demonstrated an evolutionary design process that culminated with the RE.2005, considered by many as the one of the finest fighter aircraft of WWII.
+Antonio Alessio joined Reggiane to start work on the RE.2000, which was inspired by the Seversky P-35.
+It was the first in a series of notable fighter aircraft that culminated with the RE.2005, considered by many as the finest fighter aircraft of WWII.
 The company exists to this day as Reggiane Cranes and Plants S.p.A.

-RE.2004.
-This prototype was more or less an RE.2005 powered by an air-cooled Isotta Fraschini RC24/60 (24 cylinder X engine).
-The project was abandoned when the RE.2005 was close to completion.
-Was once available as an Italian WIngs 1/72 resin kit.
+Reggaine RE.2004.
+This prototype was to be powered by the air-cooled Isotta Fraschini RC24/60 24 cylinder X engine.
+The project was quickly abandoned when it became clear that the RE.2005 was a far better design.
+Was once available as an Italian Wings 1/72 resin kit.